SasinduDilshara/SasinduDilshara/README.md

 ### Hi there 👋
+I am an undergraduate at the Computer Science and Engineering department of the University of Moratuwa.
-A hard working individual who has a passion in the field of Computer Science.
+I am a hard working individual who has a passion in the field of Computer Science.

 ![Profile Views](https://komarev.com/ghpvc/?username=SasinduDilshara&color=brightgreen)